 Does NCAA March Madness include women’s basketball?

-2022 March Madness schedule starts with selections for the women’s tournament on Sunday, March 12.
+The 2023 March Madness schedule starts with selections for the women’s tournament on Sunday, March 12.